 How to Grow, Make and Store Thyme Tea at Home

-Start by making sure that plant thyme in an area with plenty of sun exposure and well-draining, dry and gritty soil.6 If you plant a root, the resulting harvest can multiply very quickly so make sure it doesn’t overgrow other plants in your garden.
+Start by planting thyme in an area with plenty of sun exposure and well-draining, dry and gritty soil.11 If you plant a root, the resulting harvest can multiply very quickly so make sure it doesn’t overgrow other plants in your garden.
 Seeds are also a viable way of planting thyme.
-If you live in northern planting zones that are particularly harsh on plants, cover your thyme plants with evergreen boughs to help them return in the spring.7
+If you live in northern planting zones that are particularly harsh on plants, cover your thyme plants with evergreen boughs to help them return in the spring.12

-- Enjoy the drink afterwards, but limit your consumption to 2 to 4 cups only throughout the day.
+4. Enjoy the drink afterward, but limit your consumption to 2 to 4 cups only throughout the day.

 Side Effects of Thyme Tea To Be Aware Of